Jared-Prime/codestar-ruby-lambda-api-example/README.md

 start developing your own code, and have fun!

-To run your tests locally, go to the root directory of the sample code and run the `python -m unittest discover tests` command, which AWS CodeBuild also runs through your `buildspec.yml` file.
+To run your tests locally, go to the root directory of the sample code and run the `bundle exec rspec` command, which AWS CodeBuild also runs through your `buildspec.yml` file.

 To test your new code during the release process, modify the existing tests or